Malév Flight 731: Flight

 The Ilyushin Il-18 aircraft departed from Oslo, the capital of Norway, on a scheduled flight to Budapest, passing through Copenhagen, Denmark, and East Berlin, the capital of East Germany.
-The 10-year-old aircraft had an uneventful journey over the Scandinavian Peninsula and then turned west over the Baltic Sea to approach Denmark, where it was due to arrive at Copenhagen Airport.
+The 10-year-old aircraft had an uneventful journey over the Scandinavian Peninsula and then turned west over the Øresund strait to approach Denmark, where it was due to arrive at Copenhagen Airport.
 There was a heavy thunderstorm off the Danish coast and visibility was poor.
 The aircraft kept in constant contact with the control tower and at 19:42 ground control cleared the aircraft to begin descent from 3300 metres to land.
 The power of the four engines was reduced and the aircraft began to descend.
 At 19:52, the aircraft reached an altitude of 500 m and released the landing gear.
 20 seconds later, radio communication was lost.
 Less than half a minute later, the aircraft crashed into the sea and broke into three pieces, with most of its passenger compartment submerged.
 They were only 10 kilometres from the airport.

 One German survivor, Jürgen Hermann, told to Népszava reporter: "It was raining outside.
 The lights inside were dimmed as usual, then suddenly I felt a great shaking, and then it was completely dark. (...)
 I didn't hesitate any longer, I jumped over my partner's head and crawled towards the light behind me.
 The wing on the tail of the plane broke off, and I found shelter from the rapidly approaching water.
 And slowly, in the darkness, the picture formed before me.
 The nose of the plane was bored into the sea and the tail was stuck up in the air, sticking out of the choppy sea about a metre."

 At first Hermann thought he was the only survivor, but he heard voices coming from the water.
 He managed to pull one other survivor up to the base of the vertical ledge where he was standing: a young woman from West Berlin, and her 59-year-old mother-in-law managed to cling to another piece of wreckage.
 Also in the water was a flight attendant, with whom the two German women spoke, but he was found dead, drowned in the water.
 According to medical examinations, only four passengers and two crew members died from injuries sustained in the collision, the others from drowning.
 After the aircraft disappeared from radar and did not even respond to the controller's call, an alert was immediately issued and rescue boats were directed to the suspected scene.
 The wreckage was discovered twenty minutes later in the sea with the 3 survivors on board.
 However, one of them died in hospital 3 days later, leaving only two survivors.